German P.

 AEGON

-• Aegon launched an improvement project in early 2016.
-German joined in September.
-After mapping the current situation and training the team in agile methods, he led a separate analysis phase to identify all business and data requirements.
-About 4,000 data fields and 10,000 lines of SQL code were documented and analyzed (technical and business).
-Meanwhile he designed a relational data model, which due to data quality issues was soon replaced by a Data Vault model.
-The SQL Server 2008 R2 instance was replaced by a new Azure SQL DB (OTAP) with a four-layer DWH solution (Landing Zone, Control Tables, Data Vault, Data Marts) and an SSRS/Power BI front end.
-He built an Azure Functions front end usable on iPads.
-German designed and built the DWH structure, all SQL statements, stored procedures, SSIS packages, and SSRS reports.
-He wrote Python and R scripts for detailed statistical analysis of source data.
+• Meanwhile, he designed a relational data model, which was soon replaced by a Data Vault model due to discovered data quality issues.
+The current SQL Server 2008 R2 was replaced by a brand new Microsoft Azure SQL DB instance (OTAP) with a four-level DWH solution (Landing Zone, Control Tables, Data Vault, Data Marts) and an SSRS/Power BI front-end.
+Using Azure Functions, he developed a front-end that could also be used on iPads.
+German designed and built the DWH structure, all SQL statements, stored procedures, SSIS packages and SSRS reports.
+For the detailed analysis of statistical source data, he wrote Python and R scripts.

 • Department: Aegon Finance / Master Service.